 There are lots of other online delivery services for sex toys.
-The McGill Shag Shop sells sex toys, alternative menstrual products, and safer sex supplies if you’re a McGill student or if you live in the area.
-Pinkcherry.ca is a large and comprehensive site that delivers within Canada.
-There are links to these and more at the end of the page.
+The McGill Shag Shop sells sex toys, alternative menstrual products, and safer sex supplies if you’re a McGill student or you live in the area.

 One great place for gay, bi, and queer men to get sex toys is Kontak, which is run by our parent organization, ACCM.
 Kontak has free condoms and lube and wholesale prices for sex toys, with free delivery in Montreal.
-For more info, call 514-527-0928, text 514-941-SEXE (7393), or visit the link at the end of this page.
+You can call or text them at 514-527-0928!

 If you want to look at some of the sex toys for yourself, you can visit a local sex shop.
 There are many in Montreal and elsewhere, so a quick google search can show you where to go.
 The people working at these shops can also help you find what you’re looking for.
 They’re there to help and they’ve heard it all before, so you don’t need to be shy!

 Can I buy a sex toy if I’m under 18?